3 min. read

 With over five million pounds of meat being donated each year, there’s no lacking for social content.
 There seems to be an endless stream of photos of food bankers in action for Tyson to post.

-Bringing sustainability top-of-mind As these bigger companies get more acclimated to social, they are discovering new ways to amplify programs that their typical consumer might not know about.
+As these bigger companies get more acclimated to social, they are discovering new ways to amplify programs that their typical consumer might not know about.
 Departments that may have been siloed and relying on press releases to get the word out about how they give back now have a voice.
 With an effective strategy in place, companies now have a way of being top-of-mind by getting the good word out.